1e12Leon/HHU_Leon_Home/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yao Liang is studying for a master's degree in the School of Computer and Information, Department of Information Science, Hehai University.
+Yao Liang is studying for a master's degree in the School of Computer and Information, Department of Information Science, Hohai University.
 His research interests include deep learning, UAV object detection, face detection and recognition.
 {style="text-align: justify;"}